How to Use Real Estate Trends to Predict the Next Housing Bubble

 It’s important to remember that the Great Recession was not caused by an unexpected event.
 To those who study the real estate cycle, the crash happened precisely on schedule.
 It was painful, but it inaugurated the next iteration of the real estate cycle.

-Those who lived through the financial crisis of 2008 will (we hope) always be weary of the next major crash.
-If George, Harrison, and Foldvary are right, however, that won’t happen until after the next peak in 2024.
+Those who study the financial crisis of 2008 will (we hope) always be weary of the next major crash.
+If George, Harrison, and Foldvary are right, however, that won’t happen until after the next peak around 2024.

-Between now and then, aside from the occasional slow down, the real estate industry is likely to enjoy a long period of expansion.
+Between now and then, aside from the occasional slow down and inevitable market hiccups, the real estate industry is likely to enjoy a long period of expansion.